elenamene/the-api-awakens/README.md

 * Added a search bar inside the navigation bar that returns all entitites types with the possibily to filter results
 * Quick bar is also present inside the film section returning the newest and oldest film
 * Added Film category, each film display a list of characters, starships and vehicles appeard in it
-* Table views have dynamic height depending on the content
+* The table view displays dinamically the content: depending on the entity type, the table view model automatically generates a cell for each entity attribute